facebook pixel

 Worst of all, Wynand has the intellect to explain and defend greatness.
 We see this in his conversation with Roark aboard the yacht and in his articles defending Roark.
 But Wynand chose to turn his voice over to others.
 He does not present to men the actual alternatives, in clear, explicit, graspable terms.
 He never allows them the possibility of making an honest, informed choice.
 He presents them only the Banner’s and Toohey’s intellectual corruption.
 When Wynand tries to argue Roark’s case with minds that have been constantly fed such corruption, he is met with “indifferent silence, half boredom, half-resentment” — and with pronouncements quoted from the Banner (628–29).7

-READ ALSO: The Traits of Business Heroes in Atlas Shrugged
+READ ALSO: The Part and Chapter Headings of Atlas Shrugged (Part 3)

 Wynand has helped create Toohey; without him, Toohey is powerless.
 Toohey’s first mention in the story is in connection with the magazine New Frontiers, which has “a following that described itself as the intellectual vanguard of the country; no one had ever risen to challenge the description” (50).
 Wynand’s crime is not only that he did not challenge this vanguard — he who, like Roark, could have found the words “for something that should win” (133) — but that he built Toohey his platform.
 Wynand has unleashed Toohey and the masses: